Curry powder

-Curry powder is a spice mix (masala) for curry originating from India, adapted from but not to be confused with the native spice mix of garam masala.
+Curry powder is any of several spice mixes for curry, adapted from garam masala in Indian cuisine.
+It was first sold by Indian merchants to British traders during the period of Company rule in India.
+The first commercial curry powder product was sold by Sorlie's Perfumery in London in 1784.
+Brands such as Crosse & Blackwell and Sharwood's were established in the 18th and 19th centuries.

 History

 As commercially available in Western markets, curry powder is comparable to the traditional Indian spice mixture known as garam masala ('warm spices').

-Conceived as a ready-made ingredient intended to replicate the flavor of an Indian sauce, it was first sold by Indian merchants to British traders.
+Conceived as a ready-made ingredient intended to replicate the flavor of an Indian sauce, it was first sold by Indian merchants to British traders during the period of Company rule in India.